 I should, I should, I should.

-Anthony Robbins has a good aphorism to describe all these shoulds in your life, he says that after a while you end up shoulding all over yourself.
-It may be an off color analogy, but it’s fitting because you really do feel like shit after you’ve put everything off for so long, after you’ve procrastinated over and over and over.
+After a while, you end up shoulding all over yourself, which is an apt analogy because you really do feel like shit after you’ve put everything off for so long—after you’ve procrastinated over and over and over.

 I must change.